mdinesh9/behavioral_cloning/README.md

         - I did not include the raw data in the git because of the size.
 The directory structure is:
             - data
                 - IMG
+                    - Contains the raw image data collected using manual simulation and recording using the simulator
                 - driving_log.csv
                     - This file consists of data points related to:
                         - images - center, left, right